captaincurry94/Yellowpages-Scraper/README.md

 Additionally, you must define the path to your chromedriver.
 If not already installed, you can get it from https://chromedriver.chromium.org/downloads

 You can then set the mandatory variables "searchterm" and "region" as well as the optional filter "search_distance".

+## Legal notice
+PLease make yourself familiar with local law and the terms and conditions of the service you want to scrape before doing so.
+If you are acting on behalf of GelbeSeiten and do not approve this notebook, please get in touch with me.